robfranken/robfranken.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently pursuing my PhD at Radboud University with the Interuniversity Center for Social Science Theory and Methodology.

 My research focuses on the drivers of social networks, perceptions within social networks, and social influences on health behavior and opinion dynamics.

-For additional information, please explore my [publications](https://robfranken.github.io/publications/), access my [CV](https://robfranken.github.io/files/cv.pdf), and look forward to more updates in the future.
+Please explore my [publications](https://robfranken.github.io/publications/) and [posts](https://robfranken.github.io/posts/), access my [CV](https://robfranken.github.io/files/cv.pdf), and look forward to more updates in the future.